It was 43 years ago today

 - Paperback Writer

 which I recall was knocked off the #1 spot by Frank Sinatra’s “Strangers in the Night.”
-It please my mother at the time, but not me.
+It pleased my mother at the time but not me.
 This song, at least, has a lovely 4-part harmony.

 the B-side to the Paperback Writer single followed.
 Ironically, I saw one of the early tribute bands who took this title as their name perform in Disneyland in 1980.
 The Beatles never performed this in concert.
 This was the Beatles first tune with backward vocals.